Ulrich Jasper Seetzen

-Ulrich Jasper Seetzen (30 January 1767 – September 1811) was a German explorer of Arabia and Palestine from Jever, German Frisia.
+Ulrich Jasper Seetzen (30 January 1767 – September 1811) also known as Musa Al-Hakim was a German explorer of Arabia and Palestine from Jever, German Frisia.
 An alternative spelling of his name, Ulrich Iospar Sentzen, is sometimes seen in scientific publications.

 Early life

 His father sent him to the University of Göttingen, where he graduated in medicine.
-His chief interests, however, were in natural history and technology; he wrote papers on both these subjects which gained him some reputation, and had both in view in making a series of journeys through the Netherlands and Germany.
-He also engaged in various small manufactures, and in 1802 obtained a government post in Jever, however, the interest which he had long felt in geographical exploration culminated in a resolution to travel.
+His chief interests, however, were in natural history and technology; he wrote papers on these subjects which gained him some reputation.
+In 1802, he was appointed to a government post in Jever, but he was drawn to geographical exploration.

-Travels to Jordan and Palestine
+Travels to Syria, Jordan, Palestine and Arabia

-In the summer of 1802 he started down the Danube with a companion Jacobsen, who broke down at Smyrna a year later.
-His journey was by Constantinople, where he stayed six months, thence through Asia Minor to Smyrna, then again through the heart of Asia Minor to Aleppo, where he remained from November 1803 to April 1805, and made himself sufficiently at home with Arabic speech and ways to travel as a native.
-Now began the part of his travels of which a full journal has been published (April 1808 to March 1809), a series of most instructive journeys in Jordan and Palestine and the wilderness of Sinai, and so on to Cairo and the Fayum.
+In the summer of 1802 he started down the Danube with a companion, Jacobson.
+After six months in Constantinople, he continued through Asia Minor to Smyrna, where he parted company from Jacobsen.
+He then travelled through the heart of Asia Minor to Aleppo.
+He remained there from November 1803 to April 1805 and studied Arabic.
+From this point on, he kept a full journal of his travels (April 1808 to March 1809), describing his exploration of Jordan, Palestine, the wilderness of Sinai, Cairo and the Fayum.

-His chief exploit was a tour round the Dead Sea, which he made without a companion and in the disguise of a beggar.
-From Egypt he went by sea to Jeddah and reached Mecca as a pilgrim in October 1809.
-After his pilgrimage he converted to Islam and changed his name to Musa Al-Hakim.
+His chief exploit was a tour round the Dead Sea, which he did alone in the disguise of a beggar.
+From Egypt he went by sea to Jeddah and reached Mecca as a pilgrim in October 1809, after which he converted to Islam and changed his name to Musa Al-Hakim.